erhant/circomkit-ffi/README.md

 ### Using the SDK

 We are all set!
-We now have access to all the functions within our static library.
+We now have access to all the functions within our shared library.
 For example, we can call `arkworks_prove` to generate a proof using Arkworks.
 We just have to provide the necessary paths to R1CS, witness file and the prover key.

 We can use a Circomkit instance to get these paths, but they can be manually written as well: